What's Better Than a Burrito?

-Man, chimichangas are delicious!
-Whoever thought of taking all the goodness of a burrito and frying it is a genius!
-It's probably not a great meal to eat every day, but once in a while, a chimichanga sure hits the spot.
+Chimichangas are delicious!
+All the goodness of a burrito, fried.
+It's genius!
+It's probably not the healthiest meal to eat every day, but once in a while, a chimichanga hits the spot.

-I'm happy to say that they're not at all hard to make.
+Lucky for us, they're not at all hard to make.
 The problem most people have while making a chimichanga is the tortilla coming apart during the frying, which makes the burrito end up a goopy mess.
-The secret to making a chimichanga is to use a flour and water "glue" to stick the tortilla together.
+The secret to making a chimichanga is to use flour and water to "glue" the tortilla together.